byrek/arduino-cj125/README.md

 - PID_v1

 #Installation:
-Create a CJ125 directory under Your Arduino libraries directory Drop the content in there & have fun!
+Create a CJ125 directory under Your Arduino libraries directory.

+Drop the content in there & have fun!

 # Bosch LSU4.9 5-wire identification: